GoodAI/goodai-ltm/README.md

 A peculiarity of our embedding model is that queries and passages can have more than one embedding.
-Embedding tensors have 3 axes: The batch size, the number of embeddings, and the number embedding dimensions.
+Embedding tensors have 3 axes: The batch size, the number of embeddings, and the number of embedding dimensions.
 Typically, the number of embeddings per query/passage will be 1, except for the passage embeddings in some of our fine-tuned models.